HengyiWang/spann3r/README.md

 2. Run demo:

    ```
-   python demo.py --demo_path ./examples/s00567 --kf_every 10 --vis --vis_cam
+   python demo.py --demo_path ./examples/s00567 --kf_every 10 --vis --vis_cam # --dynamic
    ```

    For visualization `--vis`, it will give you a window to adjust the rendering view.
 Once you find the view to render, please click `space key` and close the window.
-The code will then do the rendering of the incremental reconstruction.
+The code will then do the rendering of the incremental reconstruction. `--dynamic` will give you a dynamic visualization that is suitable for dynamic scene reconstruction.

 3. Nerfstudio: